arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![HTTP camera live stream](assets/streaming.gif)

-To expand your knowledge using the Nicla Vision camera with micropython try our other built-in examples with the OpenMV IDE.
+To expand your knowledge using the Nicla Vision camera with micropython, try other built-in examples within the OpenMV IDE.

 ![OpenMV examples for the Nicla Vision](assets/examples.png)